Fesenmyer is your Consumer Warrior

 There are benefits to filing a joint bankruptcy that you will lose if you file individually.
 These include:

-• If debt is in both your names, your spouse will still owe the money even if you go bankrupt.
+• If the debt is in both your names, your spouse will still owe the money even if you bankruptcy.

 • Ohio law allows married couples filing jointly to each claim a full set of exemptions, unless otherwise noted, in effect giving you “double” exemptions.

-• If both spouses have joint debts, the fact that one spouse discharged the debt may show on the other spouse’s credit report.
+• If the spouses have joint debts, the fact that one spouse discharged the debt may show on the other spouse’s credit report.

-Get Help Today – Contact Us For a Free Consultation
+Get Help Today – Contact Us for a Free Consultation with an Ohio Bankruptcy Lawyer

 Attorney Tom Fesenmyer